-- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical studies; - obtaining regulatory approval to commence a trial; - reaching an agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining Institutional Review Board, or IRB, approval at each site, or Independent Ethics Committee, or IEC, approval at sites outside the United States;
+- the FDA or comparable foreign regulatory authorities disagreeing as to the design or implementation of our clinical studies; - obtaining regulatory approval to commence a trial; - reaching an agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites: - obtaining Institutional Review Board, or IRB, approval at each site, or Independent Ethics Committee, or IEC, approval at sites outside the United States;

-- recruiting suitable patients to participate in a trial in a timely manner and in sufficient numbers; - having patients complete a trial or return for post-treatment follow-up; - imposition of a clinical hold by regulatory authorities or IRBs, including as a result of unforeseen safety issues or side effects or failure of trial sites to adhere to regulatory requirements or follow trial protocols; - clinical sites deviating from trial protocol, committing fraud or other violations of regulatory requirements, or dropping out of a trial, which can render data from that site unusable in support of regulatory approval; - addressing patient safety concerns that arise during the course of a trial; - adding a sufficient number of clinical trial sites; or - manufacturing sufficient quantities of IMC-1 or IMC-2 for use in clinical trials.
+- recruiting suitable patients to participate in a trial in a timely manner and in sufficient numbers; - having patients complete a trial or return for post-treatment follow-up; - imposition of a clinical hold by regulatory authorities or IRBs, including as a result of unforeseen safety issues or side effects or failure of trial sites to adhere to regulatory requirements or follow trial protocols; - clinical sites deviating from trial protocol, committing fraud or other violations of regulatory requirements, or dropping out of a trial, which can render data from that site unusable in support of regulatory approval; - · addressing patient safety concerns that arise during the course of a trial; - adding a sufficient number of clinical trial sites; or - manufacturing sufficient quantities of IMC-1 or IMC-2 for use in clinical trials.

 We could also encounter delays if a clinical trial is suspended or terminated by us, the IRBs or IECs of the institutions in which such trials are being conducted, the Data Safety Monitoring Board, or DSMB, for such trial or the FDA or other regulatory authorities.
-Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trials and, while we have agreements governing their committed activities, we have limited influence over their actual performance, as described in "Risks Related to Our Dependence on Third Parties."
+Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
+Furthermore, we rely on CROs and clinical trial sites to ensure the proper and timely conduct of our clinical trials and, while we have agreements governing their committed activities, we have limited influence over their actual performance, as described in "Risks Related to Our Dependence on Third Parties."